majohdezo/Covid_Dashboard/README.md

 It is very important to collect good information in order to build these charts.
 If we don´t gather the proper information, we won´t be able to have useful charts that represent meaningful information.

-This repo presents information previously filtered, on graphs you can access and see the different graphs of Covid cases in Mexico during 2020.
+This repo presents information previously filtered on graphs which you can access and see the different information of Covid cases in Mexico during 2020.

 This repo is divided into 2 parts.
-The first part belongs to the data filtering, where you can see the information and create your own JSON files to make your graphs.
+The first part belongs to the data filtering, where the information can be used to to create your own JSON files and make your graphs.

 The second part belongs to data visualization of the information previously filtered.